KATYDIDANDKID

 By David A. Land

-Round zinc baskets from Terrain are lined with sheet moss, then filled with soil and dried angel vine, which, like a flower frog, helps hold things in place.
-From there, anything goes on this Connecticut home’s porch.
+Sheet moss line well together with the round zinc baskets from the terrain.
+Then, they filled it with soil and dried angel vine, which, like a flower frog, helps hold things in place.
+After that, anything will mix perfectly with this Connecticut.

 Wall of Windows